 Welcome to Sharp County, Arkansas

-Cooperative Extension Service
+Cooperative Extension Service!

-Our mission is to provide research-based information through non-formal education to help all Arkansans improve their economic well-being and the quality of lives.
+Our mission is to provide research-based information through non-formal education to help all Arkansans improve their economic well-being and their quality of lives.
 Whether it is agriculture, 4-H, health and living, or community development, the Sharp County Extension Office is at your service!